 In 2011 I graduated from The University of Texas at Austin with a B.S. in Biology:Neurobiology.
-I then entered the Neurobiology Curriculum in the fall of 2012 where I joined the Besheer laboratory in the Bowles Center for Alcohol Studies.
+I then entered the Neurobiology Curriculum at the University of North Carolina in the fall of 2012 where I joined the Besheer laboratory in the Bowles Center for Alcohol Studies.

 I am interested in understanding the neural mechanisms underlying alcohol-use disorders and addiction.
 All drugs of abuse have unique interoceptive/subjective effects.
 These internal cues can guide and influence drug taking behavior.
 Thus my primary interest is investigating the neurobiology of the interoceptive/subjective effects of alcohol (e.g., the feeling of “drunkenness”) and how these internal cues can affect alcohol-related behaviors (i.e., drinking and relapse).
 My thesis work takes a multidisciplinary approach, utilizing preclinical models of self-administration and drug discrimination, behavioral pharmacology, chemogenetic and molecular techniques.

 2012-2013: IMSD Graduate Fellowship

 2015: GPSF Legislative Affairs Chair